 The grass is incredibly resilient.
 In fact, I can’t think of any other plant that we expect (and get) so much from.
-Lawn grasses are long-lived, frost hardy, tolerant of close mowing, robust enough to walk on – a lot – and still look good all year round.
 Could you say the same for flowers or vegetable plants?

 So given that your lawn does all that whilst absorbing greenhouse gasses and providing you with oxygen, it’s only fair that you give it some TLC in return isn’t it?

 During hot weather, your grass will be under a lot of stress.
 It will lose water from its leaves in a process called transpiration.
-Now transpiration is great for people, it’s what makes a natural grass lawn cool to sit on and it’s why a garden with a lush green lawn feels luxuriously fresh on a hot day.
+Transpiration is great for people, as it’s what makes a natural grass lawn cool to sit on and it’s why a garden with a lush green lawn feels luxuriously fresh on a hot day.

 Transpiration cools the plant but it does involve water exiting the leaves.
 That’s fine, provided that the plant can replace that lost water by sucking more up through its roots.
 When the soil is really dry, the plant can’t rehydrate itself and that’s when it goes into survival mode.

 When your lawn runs out of soil water it will go into survival mode.
-Any water and nutrients being held in the leaves will be moved and stored in the roots.
-Roots are underground where the temperature is cooler and there are no drying winds.
-A sensible move I hear you say.
-I do the same thing in the house – any food that is vaguely perishable gets put in the fridge.
+Any water and nutrients being held in the leaves will be moved and stored in the roots, where the underground temperature is cooler and there are no drying winds.
+This means that your lawn in hot weather will lose its green colour and its lovely texture to become brown, straw-like and parched.

 A large lawn in very dry weather.
 It’s not unusual for different grass species to react slightly differently to drought.
 Fescue grasses and bent grasses tend to turn brown sooner than the deeper-rooting ryegrasses.
 The clover in the foreground seems to be doing OK too.
 Dry weather will reveal many of your lawn’s hidden secrets!